Ancient furniture: Religious

-Chairs, Beds, and Other
+Chairs, beds, and other

 Hebrews furniture was often borrowed from other cultures.
 In ancient Israel ordinary people used stools and chairs that had footrests and armrests and did not have upholstery.
 King Solomon had a chair made with armrests and a throne that was six steps higher than the floor and laid with ivory carvings and plated in gold.
 The throne was six steps higher than the floor.
 Most houses only had one chair and table.
 It is possible that ancient Israeli tables might have just been a raised piece of earth.
 Sometimes they would have cushions and mats.
-Beds did exist in Ancient Israel.
+Beds did exist in ancient Israel.
 Solomon had a bed made of cedar, silver, and gold with linen sheets, and scented with cinnamon and other spices.
 Members of the upperclass had beds with pillows made from goatskins filled with feathers or wool.
 Other beds had cushions.
 Most people would have used mats instead of beds.
 Ancient Israelites also had cosmetic spoons, cosmetic bottle stoppers, round pyxides mirror handles, and platter to eat food.

-Wood and Ivory
+Wood and ivory

 Woods such as olive wood were used to make furniture in ancient Israel.
 Other materials were still used.
 Ivory was a particularly common resource.
 It was used to make wardrobes and round lace-like openwork plaques.
 Ivory was used to make inlaid furniture in Samaria.
 They would also have patterns of colored paste with precious stones coated with gold or leaves.
 Alternatively, they could have the colored paste and stones painted.
 These ivories would have Phoenician letters inscribed on their backs.
 Ivories tended to be mounted with pegs onto beds, chairs, and stools.
 This would then be hidden by ivory florets.

 Mesoamerica

 Maya

-In one Mayan ceramic, a god who is possibly the God L is shown seated on a throne-like stool covered in cloth placed on a raised platform.
+In one Mayan ceramic, a god who is possibly god L is shown seated on a throne-like stool covered in cloth placed on a raised platform.
 Carved stone pieces of furniture called chacmools would be used to hold offerings in sacrificial ceremonies.
 Some chacmools were painted with bright colors.
 Instead of doors, Mayan homes may have had a cloth or a blanket hanging on the entryway.
 Bed frames were made from wood and covered in a woven straw mat.
 The bed frames were usually very low on the floor.
 Most likely, the only big furniture in a home would be wooden stools or benches.
 However, it there might also be baskets, small wooden chests, cotton bags, pottery, and stone tools.
 Mayans usually would hang bunches of chili peppers from the roofs of their houses.
 A hollowed-out chunk of wood called a bee pot was also common.
 Bees without stingers would be housed in the pot to make honey.